RaihanMahtab/Dan-Jurafsky--Chris-Manning--NLP/02-Autocorrect/README.md

 - **`train(corpus)`**:
   This method takes the train corpus located at `'../data/holbrook-tagged-train.dat` as an input.
 - **`score(sentence)`**:
   This method takes a list of strings as argument and returns the log-probability of the sentence using Laplace unigram language model along with Good Turing smoothing.
+It means the probability = modified count of a word/divided by all words in corpus.
+Modified count = ((c+1)*N(c+1)) /N(c)